E-mail addresses of Competition Secretaries are :-

 3. PORTRAITS

-Where the image is a portrait, (and in particular where the subject is a minor) it is the author’s responsibility to indemnify Workington & District Camera Club (WADCC) by obtaining signed waivers and permissions, where necessary.
+Where the image is a portrait, (and in particular where the subject is a minor) it is the author’s responsibility to indemnify Workington & District Camera Club (WDCC) by obtaining signed waivers and permissions, where necessary.

 4. USE OF IMAGES